-To sum up, the contents of the Bill do not at all respond to its own declared objective.
-It is obvious to the public that the MSM Government has lamentably failed to keep its promise of round the clock water supply.
+Resources Commission will do all the administrative processing of permits, the granting of obvious to the public that the MSM Government has lamentably failed to keep its promise of round-the-clock water supply.
 On the contrary, the public is daily reporting leaks and complaints of no water supply around the country on private radios and other media.
-This Government has a high price to pay for this failure.
-The late introduction of the Bill towards the end of its mandate can no longer be a face saving device.
-The population can longer be fooled.
-With the imminent change in Government, we would repeal this incoherent piece of legislation if enacted and replace it by a more transparent and objective oriented piece of legislation in terms of improving the water service island-wide under the supervision of the Utility Regulatory Authority.
+This government has a high price to pay for this failure.
+The late introduction of the bill towards the end of its mandate can no longer be a face-saving device.
+The population can no longer be fooled.
+With the imminent change in government, we would repeal this incoherent piece of legislation if enacted and replace it with a more transparent and objective-oriented piece of legislation in terms of improving the water service island-wide under the supervision of the Utility Regulatory